Request a Callback 0808 175 1966

 Russia & Germany

 A Jewish custom in Russia and Germany says bread and salt should be the first items in your new home.
-Bread to ensure you never experience hunger, salt to fill your life full of flavour.
+Bread to ensure you never experience hunger, salt to fill your life with flavour.
 They’re often presented as gifts.

 Hang the Chimney Hook